IBM/ansible-storage-protect/roles/install_ba_client/readme.md

 # ibm.storage_protect.install_ba_client

-This Ansible role automates the installation and configuration of the Storage Protect BA Client.
+This Ansible role automates the installation, upgrade and configuration of the Storage Protect BA Client.
 It includes steps to verify system compatibility, transfer necessary files, and install required packages.

 ---